s7manth/tp/docs/UserGuide.md

 Format: `find PREFIX/KEYWORD [MORE_KEYWORDS]…​    [PREFIX/KEYWORD [MORE_KEYWORDS]…​]…​`

 <div markdown="span" class="alert alert-primary">:bulb: **Tip:**
-The format may seem daunting, but remember that Everything in `[]` are optional!
+The format may seem daunting, but remember that everything in `[]` are optional!

 A simple find command can be in the form of `find n/alex`.
 Try it out!
 </div>